 How do you know if your child is getting enough for their dental health, but not too much to be harmful to their overall health?

 As a parent, you have to make many decisions about your child’s health and well-being.
 One subject that has long been debated is whether or not children are getting enough fluoride.
-Since fluoride is not one of those things that is easily monitored and can be toxic in large amounts, how do you know if your child is getting enough for their dental health, but not too much to be harmful to their overall health?
+Since fluoride is not easily monitored and can be toxic in large amounts, how do you know if your child is getting enough for their dental health, but not too much to be harmful to their overall health?

 Why Fluoride is Important